isacsund/tap/README.md

+tap
+---
-tap is a command line program for extraction utilities for archives compressed in .zip format.
+tap is a command line utility for interacting with archives.
 There are two primary goals: performance and simplicity.

 **WORK IN PROGRESS**